Take-Home Pay Calculator

 - Sole trader: income tax + Class 2 & 4 NICs on taxable profits.

-- Limited company: optimal salary at £12,570 (personal allowance), remainder as dividends.
+- Limited company: director salary of £12,570, remainder as dividends.
 No employment allowance (single-director company).

-- Does not account for: flat rate VAT scheme benefits, R&D tax credits, multiple income sources, or Scottish income tax rates.
+- Does not account for: accountant fees, flat rate VAT scheme, R&D tax credits, or multiple shareholders.

 - Always consult a qualified accountant for advice specific to your situation.